NCBI-Hackathons/NovoGraph/README.md

 ### Genome Graph of Seven Human Assemblies

-We then provide a proof of principle by building a graph genome composed of seven ethnically-diverse human assemblies.
+We then focused on building a graph genome composed of seven human assemblies.
 The following assemblies were included within the genome graph:

 * AK1, Korean
 * CHM1, European